wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 > ... we are terminating trading, deposits, and withdrawal functionality for U.S. individual customers by no later than November 9, 2017[^bye-bye-us].

-`ShrekIsLove` had to move his funds off the platform and trade elsewhere.
+`WarrenPuffett` had to move his funds off the platform and trade elsewhere.
 Because Bitfinex is the only market for RRTs[^only-market] he was forced to sell his for cents on the dollar long before the recovery of stolen funds.

 > U.S. individuals holding Recovery Right Tokens (RRTs), if any, which relate to the exchange of now-defunct BFX tokens to equity in iFinex Inc., may, starting on October 27, 2017, sell all of their RRTs on the exchange, if they so elect.
 This is an exception to the general terms of use for RRTs.
 U.S. individuals are not permitted to buy RRTs during this time period[^bye-bye-us].

-Again, I do not know how a user like `ShrekIsLove` would have felt about this because it depends on the performance of the equity.
+Again, I do not know how a user like `WarrenPuffett` would have felt about this because it depends on the performance of the equity.
 If it far outpaced what he would have earned on that 1BTC he lost, then being forced to sell RRTs early wouldn't hurt that much.
 If the equity was performing poorly then this would feel like a punch in the gut.
 Additional unknowns are the liquidity of the market is and the "legitimacy" of BnkToTheFuture?

 > BNK To The FUTURE (HK) Limited (Company Number 2205217) is Incorporated and registered in Hong Kong under the Companies Bill 2011.
 This website (Trading name BnkToTheFuture.com) is operated by BNK TO THE FUTURE (Company Number CO-296093) Incorporated and registered in Cayman Islands under the Companies Law 2013.
 BNK TO THE FUTURE is registered with the Cayman Islands Monetary Authority (CIMA License No. 1189274).
 > ...